History of Emma Watson in Timeline

 In June 2009, Emma Watson confirmed her partnership with Burberry as the face of their Autumn/Winter 2009 campaign.

-July 2009: Premiere of Harry Potter and the Half-Blood Prince
+July 2009: Harry Potter and the Half-Blood Prince premiered.

-In July 2009, Harry Potter and the Half-Blood Prince premiered, with critics increasingly willing to review the lead actors on the same level as the rest of the cast.
+On 15 July 2009, Harry Potter and the Half-Blood Prince premiered, after being delayed from November 2008.
+Critics were increasingly willing to review the lead actors at the same level as the rest of the cast.

 Loading Video...